-Under prior law, money in the Hospital Care Assurance Match Fund had to be used solely for distributing funds to hospitals under HCAP.
-The act provides that the portion of the fund (as renamed the Health Care - Federal Fund) that consists of federal matching funds received as a result of the Department distributing funds from the HCAP Fund to hospitals is to continue to be used solely for distributing funds to hospitals under HCAP.
-But, the Department is required to use all other money credited to the Health Care - Federal Fund to pay for other Medicaid services and contracts.
+Under current law, money in the Hospital Care Assurance Match Fund must be used solely for distributing funds to hospitals under HCAP.
+The bill provides that the portion of the fund (as renamed the Health Care - Federal Fund) that consists of federal matching funds received as a result of the Department distributing funds from the HCAP Fund to hospitals is to continue to be used solely for distributing funds to hospitals under HCAP.
+The Department is required to use all other money credited to the Health Care - Federal Fund to pay for other Medicaid services and contracts.

-The Prescription Drug Rebates Fund is a fund in the state treasury that predates the act.
-Prior law required that all rebates paid by drug manufacturers to the Department in accordance with federal Medicaid law governing drug rebates be credited to the fund.
-Under the act, only the non-federal share of such rebates are to be credited to the fund.
-The act requires that the non-federal share of all supplemental rebates paid by drug manufacturers to the Department in accordance with state Medicaid law governing supplemental drug rebates also be credited to the fund.
+The Prescription Drug Rebates Fund is an existing fund in the state treasury.
+Current law requires that all rebates paid by drug manufacturers to the Department in accordance with federal Medicaid law governing drug rebates be credited to the fund.
+Under the bill, only the non-federal share of such rebates are to be credited to the fund.
+The bill requires that the non-federal share of all supplemental rebates paid by drug manufacturers to the Department in accordance with state Medicaid law governing supplemental drug rebates also be credited to the fund.
 As discussed above, the federal share of the rebates and supplemental rebates are to be credited to the Health Care - Federal Fund.

-&lt;sup>69 Under HCAP, hospitals are annually assessed an amount based on their total facility costs and government hospitals make annual intergovernmental transfers to the Department of Job and Family Services.
+To Under HCAP, hospitals are annually assessed an amount based on their total facility costs and government hospitals make annual intergovernmental transfers to the Department of Job and Family Services.
 The Department distributes to hospitals money generated by assessments, intergovernmental transfers, and federal matching funds generated by the assessments and transfers.
 A hospital compensated under HCAP must provide, without charge, basic, medically necessary, hospital-level services to Ohio residents who are not recipients of Medicare or Medicaid and whose income does not exceed the federal poverty guidelines.